-- (a) the addresses of all places at or from which Public Accounting Services are provided by the Approved Practice Entity; - (b) names of all Members Affiliated with the Approved Practice Entity and details of the relationship between such Members and the Approved Practice Entity; - (c) names and respective tertiary qualifications of all non-Members Affiliated with the Approved Practice Entity and details of the relationship between such non-Members and the Approved Practice Entity; - (d) if any person who is Affiliated with the Approved Practice exercises Control over the Practice Entity, particulars of the extent and manner by which that person exercises Control over the Approved Practice Entity; - (e) such other particulars that are specified by the Board from time to time; and - (f) details of any changes in any of the above.
+- (a) the addresses of all places at or from which Public Accounting Services are provided by the Approved Practice Entity; - (b) names of all Members Affiliated with the Approved Practice Entity and details of the relationship between such Members and the Approved Practice Entity; - (c) names and respective tertiary qualifications of all non-Members Affiliated with the Approved Practice Entity and details of the relationship between such non-Members and the Approved Practice Entity; - (d) if any person who is Affiliated with the Approved Practice exercises Control over the Practice Entity, particulars of the extent and manner by which that person exercises Control over the Approved Practice Entity; - (e) such other particulars that are specified by the Board from time to time; and means an OPT, a Disciplinary Tribunal or an Appeals Tribunal as defined in these By-Laws.

+(f) details of any changes in any of the above.